antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 - We work within an iterative process for refining the results of LLM function(s) pipeline.
 - If the overall results are not satisfactory, we loop back to the outlining workflow stage.
 - If additional LLM functions are made, we return to the pipeline creation stage.
+- If prompts or output descriptions are changed, we return the LLM function(s) creation stage.
 - Our (human) inability or unwillingness to program transformations has a few decision steps for delegation to LLMs.

 **Remark:** We leave as exercises to the reader to see how the workflows programmed below fit the flowchart above.

-**Remark:** The mapping of the workflow code below onto the flowchart can be made using an LLM.
+**Remark:** The mapping of the workflow code below onto the flowchart can be made using LLMs.

 ------